| GENERAL

 Asia 1152 AM: (Malayalam, Hindi, Urdu),

-Asianet Radio 657 AM and UAE Radio Ra’s
+Asianet Radio 657 AM, UAE Radio Ra’s

 Television: A